for Looppython3Are there any questions before I begin?

 max = temp

-set a variable to the highest possible value
+set min to the highest possible temperature

-for each value in the file
+for each temperature in the file

-if the value is less than the variable
+if the temperature is less than min

-set the variable to this value
+set min to this temperature

 min = 200